jcu721/aoc-leaderboard/README.md

 This will print the output to the console as well as send the payload to slack.

 By default, the code will return only the top 10 ranks.
-This can be adjusted by changing the LIMI constant in parse_leaderboard.py.
+This can be adjusted by changing the LIMIT constant in parse_leaderboard.py.